-The Clery Act does not require a University's professional and pastoral counselors to be considered campus security authorities.
-They are not required to report crimes, however are encouraged to report information for inclusion in the disclosure of crime statistics for the Annual Security Report and web-based report to the Department of Education.
+The Clery Act does not require a university professional or pastoral counselor to be considered campus security authorities (CSA).
+They are not required to report crimes, however are encouraged to report information for inclusion in the disclosure of crime statistics for the Annual Security Report and webbased report to the Department of Education.
 Pastoral Counselors have been defined as an employee of the institution who is associated with a religious order or denomination as someone who provides confidential counseling and who is functioning within the scope of that recognition as a pastoral counselor.
 Professional counselors are employees of an institution whose official responsibilities include providing psychological counseling to members of the institution's community and who is functioning within the scope of a state recognized license or certification.